Chartered Institute of Legal Executives

-The CILEX (Chartered Institute of Legal Executives) is the professional body for over 20,000 paralegals, CILEX Lawyers and other legal professionals in England and Wales.
-It provides a cost-effective vocational route to qualification via the CILEX Professional Qualification (CPQ). the CPQ opens a route of entry for anyone who is looking to have a successful legal profession, whether they have a degree or equivalent qualification/experience or not.
+The Chartered Institute of Legal Executives (CILEX) is the professional body for paralegals, CILEX lawyers and other specialist legal professionals in England and Wales.

 History

 The original name of Institute of Legal Executives (ILEX) was established in 1963 with the help of the Law Society of England and Wales to provide a more formal process for training so-called "solicitors' clerks".
 Prior to that the Institute had various incarnations dating back to 1892.
 Charles Dickens was a solicitor's clerk (he drew on his experience for characters in his novels, and a solicitor's managing clerk is featured in John Galsworthy's 1910 play Justice).

-Traditionally, solicitors' clerks were not formally trained in law, but through experience had built up a working knowledge of specific aspects and could carry out legal paperwork as a fee earner.
+Traditionally, a solicitor's clerk was not formally trained in law, but through experience had built up a working knowledge of specific aspects and could carry out legal paperwork as a fee earner.
 The creation of the Institute of Legal Executives meant that solicitors' clerks became qualified "legal executives" (holding a practising certificate and having a similar role to solicitors in practicing law).
 Legal Executive Lawyers gained rights that allow them to become partners in law firms, advocates with rights of audience in Court and judges.

-Royal Charter Status
+Royal charter status

-On 13 October 2011 the Institute of Legal Executives (as a company limited by guarantee) sought royal charter status from Her Majesty Queen Elizabeth II via the Privy Council.
+On 13 October 2011 the Institute of Legal Executives (as a company limited by guarantee) sought royal charter status from Queen Elizabeth II via the Privy Council.

-A royal charter was granted on 30 January 2012 and the Institute of Legal Executives became the Chartered Institute of Legal Executives, otherwise known as CILEX.
+A royal charter was granted on 30 January 2012, and the Institute of Legal Executives became the Chartered Institute of Legal Executives, otherwise known as CILEX.

-Purpose

-CILEX's purpose is to develop, support and inspire a highly skilled body of legal professionals and make the UK legal sector more efficient, more representative and better able to serve society.
-This is done by: